 If we’ve learned anything in our travels, it is that the agents who service yachts throughout this part of the world tend to being untrustworthy.

 So, when we needed to find out about the logistics of getting the package, we did what comes naturally: We contacted an agent!

 But in our defense, we’d previously heard good things about this company, Gulf Agency Shipping, or GAC.
 So we sought them out.

 We met with a fellow named Godson Joseph, whose name we will not change because he is about as far from innocent as you get.
-We didn’t need to have the package delivered to Yemen, but would, we explained to Mr. Joseph, if it could be done relatively quickly and without too much bribe-taking en route.
+We didn’t need to have the package delivered to Yemen, but we could choose to have it routed here, we explained to Mr. Joseph, if it could be done relatively quickly and without too much bribe-taking enroute.

 “It is very easy here,” said Mr. Joseph, in his polished English with a slight Indian accent.
 “It will be sent to Aden airport, and it is just a matter of us going over and picking it up.”
 How much will it cost, we asked, as the total value of the package was not more than about $250.
 “A very small amount,” he assured us.

 How much is a “very small amount” we persisted.
 “I can’t say exactly, but very little.
 Don’t worry.
 We do this all the time.
 It is easy here.”

 So we had the package shipped.
 When it arrived at GAC’s offices, we called Godson to ask how much it would cost. “$600,” he said flatly.
 “It would have been $800, but fortunately for you, I managed to save a courier fee in having it delivered from the airport to here.”

 We refused to pay, in no uncertain terms, and it took two meetings with others in GAC’s office before we were able to pry our package from their hands, for an amount far less than $600 but still more than the “small amount” that had been promised.

 But Mr. Joseph was not a native Yemini, and perhaps his lawlessness should not be counted against Yemen.